Lessons unlearned: Four years before the CDC fumbled coronavirus testing, the agency made some of the same mistakes with Zika

 Special Counsel Carolyn N. Lerner contacted the CDC to recommend Lanciotti’s reinstatement as lab chief, according to people familiar with the matter.
 The CDC promptly restored Lanciotti’s title — but continued to exclude him from the agency’s response to Zika.

-Lerner also referred Lanciotti’s allegations to Health and Human Services Secretary Sylvia M. Burwell for further investigation.
+Lerner also referred Lanciotti’s allegations to then-Health and Human Services Secretary Sylvia M. Burwell for further investigation.

 That type of referral typically would have been assigned to the HHS Inspector General, experts said.
 Instead, Burwell sent the matter to Frieden, who assigned it to the CDC’s associate director for laboratory science and safety, Stephan Monroe.
 His review, released on Sept.
 2, concluded that Trioplex had posed no danger and that agency officials acted prudently.

-Note: This story has been updated to include comment from HHS.